 - Garnering good relationships

 - Planning and strategizing.
 You have visions, goals and objectives.
 Putting together a good strategic marketing plan is crucial to having a roadmap as you dive into the world of social media marketing.
 Once the strategy is set, then comes the tactical plan on how you’re going to implement the strategy.
 What you’re going to do, for how long, where?
+You can probably manage this yourself, but you may want to hire and advisor to guide you and let you know of marketing opportunities you may be missing out on.
+For instance, many e-commerce folks I coach totally forget about Pinterest.

 - You’re not very tech savvy.
 I can teach anyone — no matter how much of a technophobe you are — how to effectively market your business on social media.
 It takes time.
 Furthermore, no one can know your business like you know your business, so hiring someone to do it for you takes some hunting to find someone who knows your field or industry.

 - You have a budget.
 Many startups don’t have a budget or they spent it on building a website and other marketing needs.
 In that case, you need to figure out — how much is my time worth?
 Do I hire someone to do it for me?
 Can I trust them?
-73% of Small Businesses Invest in Social Media Marketing

 - You don’t have the time, skills or knowledge.
 If you don’t have the budget, you have to put in the sweat equity to market your business.
 Moreover, you need to produce content — blogs, videos, graphics and/or podcasts.
 Creating your marketing content takes time.
 Do you have the right tools?
 (I’ll get to that in a bit.)
 Do you have the knowledge on how to use the tools?